chrismagnacca/telemetry/README.md

 ## Upcomming Additions
 In no particular order:

-1. Add user account pages
+1. Add room permissioning
-2. Add ability to assign users to certain rooms
-3. Switch room display from number to name
-4. Paginate the chat log to truncate the amount of messages loaded
+2. Paginate the messages log to truncate the amount of messages loaded clientside

 ## Contributing
 To contribute,